BobBuildTool/bob/doc/manual/configuration.rst

 The fingerprint script is executed in an empty temporary directory.
 It does not have access to any dependencies of the recipe nor to the checked out sources.
-All environment variables of the package that were declared in the recipe (see :ref:`configuration-recipes-vars` ) are set.
+A subset of environment variables of the package (see :ref:`configuration-recipes-vars`) as defined by :ref:`configuration-recipes-fingerprintVars` is set.
 The usual bash options are applied (``nounset``, ``errexit``, ``pipefail``) too.
 If the script returns with a non-zero exit status it will fail the build.
 The output on stderr is ignored but will be displayed in the error message if the script fails.
 The scripts of inherited classes are concatenated (but only if their :ref:`configuration-recipes-fingerprintIf` condition did not evaluate to ``false``).
 Any fingerprint scripts that are defined by used tools (see :ref:`configuration-recipes-provideTools`) are concatenated too.